 Vehicles must meet the legal standards for light transmission through the front windscreen and front side windows.
-Rear windows and rear side windows must have a light transmission of at least 70%, irrespective of whether the vehicle was manufactured contrary to this standard.
+However, the rear window and all rear side windows must have a light transmission of at least 50%, irrespective of whether the vehicle was manufactured contrary to this standard.
 Documents must be provided for proof of light transmission when requested by the council.
-Limousines are excluded from the condition relating to rear and rear side windows.